Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 ### Solution folder 7.
 Examples

-The purpose of `7.Example` is to give inspiration of how one may implement orchestrations in the `process manager`.
+The purpose of `7.Example` is to give inspiration of how one may implement orchestrations in the process manager.
 Notice how the structure is a simplified version of folder [`4.
 Orchestrations`](#solution-folder-4-orchestrations).
 The `Example Orchestration` contains two examples, with and without input.
 These can be used as inspiration to get up and running.